GeorgeMarais/ai-toolkit/README.md

 AI Toolkit is an open-source repository of reusable components for agent-based AI workflows.
 The goal is to provide well-structured, composable building blocks that handle common patterns: multi-stage pipelines, stateless sub-agents, context management, and user-facing skill interfaces.

-Components are organized around `.github/agents/` and `.github/prompts/` — conventions supported natively by Claude Code.
+Components are organized around `.github/agents/` and `.github/prompts/`.

 ---